 Their website, where you can get wholesale beans, will soon feature a video tutorial called Coffee University: Coffee 101 for people who want to be more conversant with the topic.

 The roastery sells beans to several restaurants and shops around Southern Arizona.
-Try their tasty horchata latte.
+Try their tasty horchata latte or latest seasonal varieties.

 For more information, visit tcroasters.com.

 Anna Perreira started Yellow Brick Coffee in 2011 with crowdsourced IndieGoGo funds.
-She and her brother David opened their cafe/roastery in 2014.
+She and her brother David opened their roastery in 2014.

 Today, Anna and David provide individual and retail consumers with coffee education, beans, and a place to enjoy both.
 They actually travel around the world to source their beans, so they personally know the farmers and see the conditions in which they grow and process the beans.